nuclear chemistry

 Tasks

-The Division of Nuclear Chemistry, founded in 1956, sees its main task in promoting nuclear, radio and radiation chemistry and the students, technicians and scientists working there.
-The focus should be on informing about new results and applications.
+Founded in 1956, the Division of Nuclear Chemistry sees its main task as promoting nuclear, radio, and radiation chemistry, as well as the students, technicians, and scientists working in these fields.
+A particular focus is placed on disseminating information about new findings and applications.

-The maintenance of the exchange of ideas and experiences and the conveying of professional suggestions are carried out by:
+The exchange of ideas and experiences and the provision of professional inspiration are facilitated by:

-• Working groups for scientific or technical processing of special areas
+• Working groups for the scientific or technical processing of specific areas

 • Participation in GDCh events